Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

     git remote add origin https://github.com/your_github_username/rock_paper_scissor.git
     ```

     a.
-The "git remote add origin" command sets up a remote repository with the name "origin" at the address that follows.
+The link after the word "origin" should be replaced with the link you copied into your clipboard in the previous step.

     b.
 In Git, "origin" is a shorthand name for the cloud repository that a project was originally cloned from.

     c.
-The link after the word "origin" should be replaced with the link you copied into your clipboard in the previous step.
+The "git remote add origin" command sets up a remote repository with the name "origin" at the address that follows.

     !!! notes

         You may CTRL + V to paste in the terminal.
 Some Windows version also allow _right-clicking_ in the terminal to paste.

-9. Upload local repository to cloud repository by *typing* the following:
+9. Upload local repository to cloud repository by _typing_ the following:

     ```
     git push -u origin master